JoosepAlviste/palenightfall.nvim/README.md

 - **Easier on the eyes**: Much less red and brown
 - **Smaller and simpler codebase**: A single theme since I only used the palenight variant
+- **Extensible**: Super easily configurable with new colors and highlights

 ## ⚡️ Requirements